 On the other hand, it is obvious that if $\alpha = \beta_k \theta$, $\theta\in R^1$, with $\theta > M_k$ or $\theta < m_k$, then $L(x,\alpha)=\infty$, because $m_k z \le H(x,\beta_k z) \le M_k z$, and, hence (say, if $\theta > M_k$), for $z >> 1$,

-A similar calculus and inequalities are valid for any unit vector $\beta_0$.
+A similar calculus and similar inequalities are valid for any unit vector $\beta_0$.
 This shows, in particular, that $\dim L_A(x) = \dim L_f(x)$, and, moreover, that $L_A(x) = L_f(x)$.
-Since $A(x)$ is convex, it shows also that the interior $A^\circ(x)$ w.r.t. $L_{A(x)}$ is not empty., except only the case dim$(L_{A(x)}) = 1$.
-Hence, the third condition is equivalent to the second one and the first.
+Since $A(x)$ is convex, it shows also that the interior $A^\circ(x)$ with respect to $L_{A(x)}$ is not empty, except for only the case dim$(L_{A(x)}) = 1$.
+Hence, the third condition is equivalent to the second one and to the first.

 So, the condition $A^\circ_k \not= \emptyset$ is always satisfied if the set $\{f(x,\cdot)\}$ for any $x$ consists of more than one point.
 In fact, if $card \{f(x,\cdot)\}=1$ for {\it any} $\,x$ then $f$ does not depend on $y$.
 In this case, one has nothing to average.